Dior vs Chanel: Which Luxury Brand Is Best?

 The polished silver hardware of the chain strap and press lock contrasts the texture of the leather, to create a stunning bag.

-Of course, any list of Chanel bags has to include a Chanel classic flap bag, this time it is the Caviar Quilted Small Double Flap in a sage green shade.
+Of course, any list of Chanel bags has to include a Chanel classic flap bag, this time it is the Caviar Quilted Medium Double Flap in a light purple shade.
 The caviar leather gives the bag a stunning texture but also ensures it is durable and more scratch resistant.

 The green color of the bag is complemented by the light gold hardware, in the form of the CC logo turn-lock and leather threaded chain strap.